input-output-hk/marlowe-doc/docs/using-the-javascript-editor.md

 6. Then click **Send to Simulator** in the top right-hand corner.

-    You can also find more details about simulation in the [Marlowe tutorial](https://play.marlowe-finance.io/doc/marlowe/tutorials/javascript-embedding.html).
+    You can also find more details about simulation in the [Marlowe embedded in JavaScript tutorial](https://play.marlowe-finance.io/doc/marlowe/tutorials/javascript-embedding.html).